metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ### Work Items

-1. Implement CRD for `HardwareClassificationController`.
+1. Implement CRD for `HardwareClassification`.
-2. Create the Schema struct for HardwareConfiguration and Rules inside HardwareClassificationControllerSpec, in file pkg/api/metal3/v1alpha1 hardwareClassificationController_types.go
+2. Create the Schema struct for HardwareConfiguration inside HardwareClassificationSpec, in file pkg/api/metal3/v1alpha1 hardwareClassification_types.go
+3. Add a watch on kind BareMetalHost to get updated baremetal host lists.
-3. Fetch baremetal host list from the baremetal operator running in the metal3 cluster.
+4. Fetch baremetal host list from the baremetal operator running in the metal3 cluster.
-4. Extract the expectedHardwareConfiguration or rules from HCC profile CR applied to the CRD.
-If customeFilter and expression rules both are given then user will get an error that one Of the two can be passed.
+5. Extract the expectedHardwareConfiguration from HCC profile CR applied to the CRD.
-5. Create a FactoryClassificationManager.go file.
-Write a function FactoryClassificationManager() to call appropriate filter algorithm written in ClassificationFilters.go.
+6. Create a FactoryClassificationManager.go file.
+Write a function to call appropriate filter algorithm written in ClassificationFilters.go.
-6. Create a ClassificationFilters.go file.
-Write multiple algorithms based on the custom filter or expression filter to classify host against profile or rules.
+7. Create a ClassificationFilters.go file.
+Write comaprision algorithms based on minimum or maximum requirements given by user to classify host.
-7. Set labels for baremetal host CR if it matches the profile.
+8. Set labels for baremetal host CR.
-8. Write unit tests for above implementation.
+9. Write unit tests for above implementation.

 ### Dependencies